x45dev/AI-Development-Project-Template/README.md

 # Getting Started
 ## Environment Setup
+For AI Agents, begin by consulting `.config/GEMINI.md` for initial instructions and context priming.

 - Launch DevContainer
 - Validate environment
     - ensure that the project directory is mounted